smcclab/smc-course/_workshops/05-networks-collaboration.md

 {:.info-box}

-Pd didn't have OSC built in until fairly recently (v0.46), look at the `oscformat` and `oscparse` objects which need `netsend` and `netreceive` to work.
+Pd didn't have OSC built in until relatively recently (v0.46), look at the `oscformat` and `oscparse` objects which need `netsend` and `netreceive` to work.
 Older videos will show how to import special libraries for OSC---not needed anymore!